kayleyseow/CS-102/07. Pointers/Chapter7Notes3.md

 #### A New Idea
 - Notice that this is an entirely new situation
-- There is no variable here that the pointer can get the address of and then point to
+- There is no variable here that the ```pointer``` can get the address of and then point to
-- Instead, the pointer points off into memory
+- Instead, the ```pointer``` points off into memory
-- This is just a more-or-less random piece of memory fromt he program's view
+- This is just a more-or-less random piece of memory from the program's view
   - The program thinks it was just some area of memory big enough to hold an ```int```
 - Of course, from the OS's point of view,